 - df -h

-Both of the shares we mounted appear at the bottom.
+Both of the shares you mounted appear at the bottom.
 Because they were mounted from the same file system, they show the same disk usage.
-To see how much space is actually being used under each mount point, use the disk usage command
+To check how much space is actually being used under each mount point, use the disk usage command

 du and the path of the mount.
 The